huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 After you feel like you have gotten a good overview of the architecture of the model, you might want to write to [name of mentor] with any questions you might have.
-This might include questions regarding the model\'s architecture, its attention layer, etc. We will be more than happy to help you.
+This might include questions regarding the model's architecture, its attention layer, etc. We will be more than happy to help you.